Loading...

 New Year, New Goals

 Amid this most unusual year, we are grateful for so much—including the relationships we share with our amazing clients, their sweet pets and our Hampton Roads veterinary professionals.
-We’ve enjoyed seeing you at our drive-up and telemedicine appointments, and we send glad tidings for the year ahead.
+We’ve enjoyed seeing you at our drive-up and telehealth appointments, and we send glad tidings for the year ahead.
 Perhaps like you, our [READ MORE]

 Friendly New Faces at AVCVA!